The iconic golden dome and semi-circular architecture of the FIBES Conference and Exhibition Centre in Seville. © M. Rodríguez. |

 The Museo de Artes y Costumbres Populares is devoted to a more general tradition of arts and culture.
 The archaeological museum covers a period dating back to Paleolithic times, while the Casa de… More →

-Known locally as Las Setas (the Mushrooms), due to its short stems and wide caps, this is the most ambitious, expensive and controversial urban project in Seville since Expo 92.
-Opened in 2011,… More →
+Las Setas (the Mushrooms), named due to its short pillars and broad shades, is the most ambitious, expensive and controversial urban project in Seville since Expo 92.
+Opened in 2011, and designed… More →

 The cathedral's construction lasted over a century, from 1401 to 1506.
 It is said that when the plans were drawn up, church elders stated, "Hagamos una iglesia tan hermosa y tan grandiosa que los… More →